FURY FROM THE DEEP

 HARRIS: Yes, you're right.
 At least the stuff won't get out of here.

 VAN LUTYENS: Oh really, Mr Harris.
 There must be hundreds of grills in this Compound.
-And once the foam has got into the shaft it could emerge from any one of them.
+And once the foam has got into the shaft it could emerge from any

 HARRIS: I suppose you're right.
 Then we must insist that all emergency ventilators are kept shut.